-- 5.6.6 Cell Phone /Electronic Devices on Buses: Students shall not use any electronic device during the operation of a school bus without the use of headphones or ear buds.
+5.6.6 Cell Phone /Electronic Devices on Buses: Students shall not use any electronic device during the operation of a school bus without the use of headphones or ear buds.
 Any electronic device that is distracting to the bus operator or may interfere with the bus' communication equipment is prohibited.
 Electronic device includes but is not limited to: cell phones; tablets; iPads; iPods; or any other electronic device.
 Students may not use any electronic device to video or audio record while on school provided transportation vehicles.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time (See sections 4.1 4.2, 4.4). - 5.7 PERSONAL COMMUNICATIONS/ELECTRONIC DEVICES: All students may possess mobile telephones and other personal electronic devices (PEDs) with the expressed, written consent of their parents/guardians.
-The parent or legal guardian must complete the Parental Consent & Acknowledgement Form for a Mobile Telephone/Personal Electronic Device each school year and deliver it to the school principal or designee before the student is allowed to possess a device on school property.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time.